 So, the question that really matters while doing the job is – can you screw into epoxy, and how good is epoxy at holding those screws?

 Well, it will depend on factors like the type of screws you will be using for your job and the load you will be putting on.

 For example, if you plan to drill self-tapping screws into the epoxy resin, it’s recommended to create a pilot hole first.

-The epoxy filler may also not hold the screws (and tend to crumble) if you used it for jobs like filling the screw holes of door hinges.
+The epoxy filler may also not hold the screws (and tend to crumble) if you use it for jobs like filling the screw holes of door hinges.

-These fillers will generally work well for smaller jobs or lighter loads.
+These filters will generally work well for smaller jobs or lighter loads.

 How to Repair Old Screw Hole Using Epoxy?

 Wood epoxy is classified as a “filler agent” – it’s a filler you can screw into.

 Anytime you need to replace damaged or rotted areas of your wood, you can fill in those gaps or holes with epoxy.

 It is basically a replacement for the wood that got damaged so that you can screw it into it.